-On arrival

-On arrival, the OIC First Appliance:

-- Carries out the initial size-up.

-- 4. Establishes the evacuation status.

-- 5. Transmits a greater alarm if required.

-Determining fire location and size

-The OIC First Appliance and two members of the crew:

-- 6. Identify the fire location from available information, such as the fire alarm systems or people at the scene. - 7.
-Determine the location of firefighting facilities. - 8.
-Take a riser pack and equipment and proceed to the floor below the fire floor in an appropriate manner (refer to 'Stairways' and 'Lifts' in the Guide). - 9.
-Establish the Forward Control Point (FCP) at this location. - 10.
-Investigate the indicated/identified area.

-OIC first appliance

-If there is a fire, the OIC First Appliance:

-- 11. Transmits an incident ground SitRep. - 12.
-Assumes the role of Operations Commander, and carries out the tasks of Sector Commander Forward Control. - 13.
-Determines priorities from the initial size-up. - 14.
-Supervises commencement of initial operations. - 15.
-Manages entry control for initial crew until an Entry Control Officer (ECO) is appointed and an ECB is established at the Forward Control Point.

-The driver of the first appliance:

-- 16. Locates and makes ready building inlets, and identifies the riser.
-Note: If the water supply or inlets are not easily accessible from the first parked appliance, the second or third appliance may be tasked to do this. - 17.
+On arrival On arrival, the OIC First Appliance: 3.
+Carries out the initial size-up.
+4. Establishes the evacuation status.
+5. Transmits a greater alarm if required.
+Determining The OIC First Appliance and two members of the crew: fire location and size Identify the fire location from available information, such as the fire alarm systems or people at the scene.
+7. Determine the location of firefighting facilities.
+8. Take a riser pack and equipment and proceed to the floor below the fire floor in an appropriate manner (refer to 'Stairways' and 'Lifts' in the Guide).
+9. Establish the Forward Control Point (FCP) at this location.
+10. Investigate the indicated/identified area.
+OIC first If there is a fire, the OIC First Appliance: appliance 11.
+Transmits an incident ground SitRep.
+Assumes the role of Operations Commander, and carries out the tasks of Sector Commander Forward Control.
+13. Determines priorities from the initial size-up.
+14. Supervises commencement of initial operations.
+5 Manages entry control for initial crew until an Entry Control Officer (ECO) is appointed and an ECB is established at the Forward Control Point.
+Driver The driver of the first appliance: No. 16.
+Locates and makes ready building inlets, and identifies the riser.
+Note : If the water supply or inlets are not easily accessible from the first parked appliance, the second or third appliance may be tasked to do this. ~ 17.
 Waits for the instruction to charge the riser and/or sprinkler inlet.

-Second responding appliance

-OIC second appliance

-The OIC of the second responding appliance:

-- 1. Establishes radio communications with the OIC First Appliance. - 2.
-Ensures appropriate water supplies are established. - 3.
-Assumes the role of Logistics Commander and carries out the tasks of Sector Commander Lobby Control, including: - monitoring evacuation progress - managing or isolating any building systems as necessary, or as requested by the OIC First Appliance - · managing and controlling building access. - 4.
-Ensures that: - formal entry control is established at the Forward Control Point - BA control is established in the lobby (including appointing a BA Control Officer).
+Second respond ing appliance OIC second appliance The OIC of the second responding appliance: 1.
+Establishes radio communications with the OIC First Appliance.
+2. Ensures appropriate water supplies are established.
+3. Assumes the role of Logistics Commander and carries out the tasks of Sector Commander Lobby Control, including: monitoring evacuation progress managing or isolating any building systems as necessary, or as requested by the OIC First Appliance managing and controlling building access.
+4. Ensures that: formal entry control is established at the Forward Control Point BA control is established in the lobby (including appointing a BA Control Officer).
+Driver The driver of the second appliance: 5.
+Assists the driver of the first appliance, including establishing water supply if required, then 6.

-Driver

-The driver of the second appliance:

-- 5. Assists the driver of the first appliance, including establishing water supply if required, then - 6.
 Assists the Sector Commander Lobby Control.

-Crew members

-The remaining second appliance crew members:

-7. Stage in the lobby with riser pack and equipment for further tasking.
+Crew members The remaining second appliance crew members: 7.
+Stage in the lobby with riser pack and equipment for further tasking.

-Other responding appliances

-Third and fourth arriving appliances

-If third and fourth appliances respond as part of the:

-- first alarm, the roles of these appliances will be described in local procedures - greater alarm: - the roles of these appliances may be described in the local procedures, otherwise - the appliances will respond to the designated assembly area and report to the ICP for tasking.
+Other respondin g appliances Third and fourth arriving appliances If third and fourth appliances respond as part of the: first alarm, the roles of these appliances will be described in local procedures greater alarm: the roles of these appliances may be described in the local procedures, otherwise the appliances will respond to the designated assembly area and report to the ICP for tasking Aerial appliance crews Where available, the aerial appliance crew will: determine whether the aerial appliance can provide aerial or other operational capability, and advise the OIC Fire what capability the aerial appliance can provide.
+If the aerial appliance: can provide aerial or other operational capability, the crew will carry out tasks as directed by the OIC Fire cannot provide aerial or other operational capability, the crew will park clear of the scene and report to the ICP for tasking.

-Aerial appliance crews

-Where available, the aerial appliance crew will:

-- determine whether the aerial appliance can provide aerial or other operational capability, and - advise the OIC Fire what capability the aerial appliance can provide.

-If the aerial appliance:

-- can provide aerial or other operational capability, the crew will carry out tasks as directed by the OIC Fire - cannot provide aerial or other operational capability, the crew will park clear of the scene and report to the ICP for tasking.

 Note: If the only available aerial appliance is a Type 4, The OIC must give consideration to the siting for potential aerial operation.

-Other appliances

-The OIC of any other responding appliance will report to the ICP for zeleased under h tasking.
+Other appliances The OIC of any other responding appliance will report to the ICP for tasking.
+June the